-Ever since they were rug rats Oliver and Emma’s dad had packed them and their mom up and gone on a one-week road trip to West Virginia.
-He played Steve Earle and they all sang along.
+Ever since they were rug rats Oliver and Emma’s dad packed their mom and them up and they went on a one-week road trip to West Virginia.
+He streamed Steve Earle, and they sang along.
 “Now I’m standin’ on this highway and if you’re going my way, you know where I’m bound, hillbilly highway, hillbilly highway.”
 They always took Rt.
 83 instead of the interstate.
-They shouted the song out the back windows of their Jeep Cherokee.
+They sang out the back windows of their Jeep Cherokee.

-“It’s God’s country,” Oliver’s dad said, even though he was born and bred in Cleveland, Ohio and had never gone to West Virginia until he was sent there as part of an oil refinery inspection team.
+“It’s God’s country,” Oliver’s dad said, even though he was born and bred in Cleveland, Ohio and had never gone to West Virginia until he was sent there as part of a refinery inspection team.
 He was an electrical engineer.
-He knew how to connect the dots.
+He knew how to read a compass.
 He knew how to go south.

 One summer they went to Elkins for a bluegrass festival.
 They stayed at the Cheat River Cabins, ate breakfast at diners, went hiking in the Stuart Area woods, and listened to bluegrass at night.
 It was in the air all over.
 The Augusta Heritage Festival is held every summer at the Davis & Elkins College.
 There are old-time tunes and bluegrass, Cajun and Zydeco, Irish and Contra dancing.

 They heard Molly Lewis whistle.
-She whistled songs everybody knew, all by herself on stage.
+She whistled songs everybody knew, standing all by herself in the middle of the stage.
 Whistling used to be big.
 Elmo Tanner and Muzzy Marcellino made careers for themselves back in the day pursing their lips and blowing.
 In 1967 the whistling song “I Was Kaiser Bill’s Batman” was an international hit.

 “If I’m out walking in the woods and hear a birdcall, I try to mimic it,” Molly said.
 “I have probably got a terrible accent in bird talk, but I do my best.”

 Another summer they went white water rafting on the New River, except Oliver and Emma didn’t.
-They were below age.
+They were underage.
 They took pictures of their mom and dad pushing off and then ran to the Wonderland Water Park, all-day passes clutched in their hands.
-They navigated the inflatable obstacles and bounced splashed jumped all around the five-acre spring fed lake water park.
+They navigated the inflatable obstacles and bounced splashed jumped all around the five-acre spring-fed lake water park.
 They went on waterslides until they were exhausted and had to chill out on the white sandy beach.

 The summer they were near Flatwoods in central West Virginia they made an excursion to see what the monster sighting was all about.
 Seventy years earlier the town earned the nickname “Home of the Green Monster.”
-Folks called it the Braxton County Monster, the Phantom of Flatwoods, or simply the Green Monster.
+Some folks called it the Braxton County Monster.
+Others called it the Phantom of Flatwoods, or simply the Green Monster.

 Everybody started laughing and talking about spaceships fireballs glowing red eyes 10-foot-tall eat you alive creatures.
 Oliver didn’t pay them any mind.
-He would make up his own mind when he saw what he needed to see firsthand.
+He would make up his own mind when he saw firsthand what he needed to see.